redandbluefi/skeletor/README.md

 #### Skeletor installation
 - https://seravo.com/docs/development/how-to-install/

-- mv config-sample.yaml config.yaml
+- ``cp config-sample.yaml config.yaml``
-- mv theme-info-sample.sh to theme-info.sh
+- ``cp theme-info-sample.sh to theme-info.sh``
-    - Add the correct project filenames
+- Add the correct project filenames to variables
-- chmod 0775 theme-info.sh to make it executable
+- ``chmod 0775 theme-info.sh to make it executable``
-- nano vagrant-up-customizer.sh and paste the text below to it (Change variables to correct project)
+- ``nano vagrant-up-customizer.sh`` and paste the text below to it (Change variables to correct project)

-#### Example from theme-info bash script that is executed on vagrant up / composer update
+#### Example from vagrant-up-customizer.sh bash script that is executed on vagrant up / composer update
 - When running for the first time it will clone the DESTSITE repository to the DESTDIR location.
 - Make sure that DESTSITE matches the name of the Github repository